-Installing the Async Gateway
+3 Installing the Async Gateway

-The Novell® GroupWise® Async Gateway can be set up in a GroupWise primary domain or in a GroupWise secondary domain.
+The Novell[®] GroupWise[®] 7 Async Gateway can be set up in a GroupWise primary domain or in a GroupWise secondary domain.
 Make sure you understand the Async Gateway requirements noted in Chapter 2, "Async Gateway System Requirements," on page 15 before you install and configure the Async Gateway software.

-- "Planning the GroupWise Async Gateway" on page 19 - "Meeting Installation Prerequisites" on page 26 - "Installing the Async Gateway Software" on page 29 - "Async Gateway Installation and Configuration Worksheets" on page 31
+- "Planning the GroupWise Async Gateway" on page 19 - "Meeting Installation Prerequisites" on page 26 - "Installing the Async Gateway Software" on page 28 - "Installing the Async Gateway Administrator Snap-In to ConsoleOne" on page 30 - "Async Gateway Installation and Configuration Worksheets" on page 31